zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 Change the test_size=0.2 to 0.1 and random_state=42 to 7 to see any difference in resulting MSE, MAE and R2.

-now you can use `reg` to make predictions
+Now you can use `reg` to make predictions